psychbruce/OS-developing-world/README.md

 # Open Science in Developing Countries: A Collection of Practical Guides

 ## About
 This is a collaborative project that will collect practical experiences and guides related to Open Science in Developing countries.
-The aim of this project is writing a paper for AMPPS.
+The aim of this project is writing a paper for [AMPPS](https://www.psychologicalscience.org/publications/ampps).

+This project is patnered with [the Chinese Open Science Network](https://open-sci.cn/) and [FORRT](https://forrt.org/)

+### Contact
-Please contact Dr. Hu Chuan-Peng for more details: hcp4715 AT hotmail DOT com.
+Dr. Hu Chuan-Peng, School of Psychology, Nanjing Normal University, Nanjing, China.
+Email: hcp4715 AT hotmail DOT com.

 ## Contributors

-[to-be-added]
+- 49 contributors will cover Open Science related topic from perspective of 12 developing countries.

+[insert map here, to-be-done]

 ## Progress